system76/docs/_articles/restore.md

 If you recently updated your system, and now it does not boot, you may not need to reinstall Ubuntu.
 If, when you start your computer, you see a flashing underscore on the screen ("_"), then it is likely that Ubuntu's bootloader, GRUB, was not updated properly.
 To restore it, see How to Restore Grub Bootloader.

-## 1. Prepare for the Upgrade
+## 1. Create an Ubuntu Bootable Disk

-First, we recommend having Ubuntu installation media (i.e. a DVD or USB drive) handy before starting any upgrades in case something goes wrong.
+First, you'll need to create a bootable disk you can install Ubuntu from.

 Create an Installation USB Drive  | Create an Installation DVD
 --------------------------------- | ---------------------------